onap/archive-appc-deployment/docs/APPC Deployment Guidelines/APPC Deployment Guidelines.rst

    Active & Available Inventory (A&AI) Listener).
 Some of these inherited SDN-C features/artifacts are necessary dependencies to build and compile APPC features/artifacts.
--  **MySQL DB Container (Version 5.6)**: This is the database for APPC.
+-  **Maria DB Container (Version 10.1.11)**: This is the database for APPC.
-   It is currently using MySQL Community Version (Open-Source version).
+   It’s made by the original developers of MySQL and guaranteed to stay open source.
+-  **Ansible Server Container**: This ansible server is for VNF owner to write playbook using APPC to send LCM API command.
 -  **Node Red / DGBuilder**: This container has the visual tool used to assemble DGs in order to put together flows or services used to serve Virtual Functions.
 NOTE: This container is deployed using a Docker